Equal Access to COBRA Act: Background

-COBRA requires that a person and his or her spouse and dependent children be allowed to continue employer-sponsored health coverage after the employee leaves or loses his or her job.
+The Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) requires that a person and his or her spouse and dependent children be allowed to continue employer-sponsored health coverage after the employee leaves or loses his or her job.
 However, there is no requirement that benefits be extended to the employee's same-sex partner or spouse.
 To qualify for COBRA it may depend on the size of an individual's employer, and the individual cannot have their current health insurance.

 Status

 Upon being introduced, the bill was read twice and sent to the Senate Committee on Health, Education, Labor, and Pensions.
 The bill never left committee.